ctuning/ctuning-datasets-min/README.md

 * http://arxiv.org/abs/1407.4075

-Our eventual goal is to gradually release all our artifacts (code and data) to help community reproduce and continue this research.
+Our eventual goal is to gradually release all our artifacts (code and data) to help community reproduce and extend this research.

 Status
 ======